WHAT IS THE BIG BENCH COMMUNITY PROJECT?

 “We at the BBCP are very attentive to the historic sensitivity of many proposed sites.
 An attractive location for tourists to appreciate the cultural beauty of an area and community is not necessarily compatible with ease of access or contextual limitations.
 We hope the people looking for a Big Bench discover your area while they hunt for it, instead of ignoring the beauty of the area because a big colored bench in the middle distracts them.
 Please be aware that the growing popularity of the big benches is not due to their obvious placement as advertisement but due to their authentic and natural integration into the landscape.” – CB

 NO PUBLIC FOUNDING

-Since postcards and calendars are a simple way of collecting funds, Chris will request each builder to provide photographs of the construction phases and of the completed Big Bench, as official documentation and to promote the new installation and the Big Bench Community Project.
+Since the sale of postcards and calendars is a simple method to collect funds for BBCP, Chris will ask each constructor to share the photos of the construction process as well as of the completed bench, as official documentation to promote te new construction and the Big Bench Community Project.

 MINI BENCH (OPTIONAL)

 The BBCP spirit is to connect big bench enthusiasts with new visitors to the local area, so a feeling of a focal point is useful in visualising all benches in a single place.
 To this end we offer the opportunity to construct a MINI Bench to be placed in the center of Carru, thanks to the Comune that has consented to installing a version of your bench Big Bench in the same colour in a public area, near to the other MINI benches.
 The construction costs of this MINI Bench are your responsibility (in Carru you can be put in contact with craftsmen who can produce it).
 The MINI Bench carries a plaque with the address of its “Big Sister” and serves as a further demonstration of your wish to participate and share the ever increasing distribution of the benches.